MacDue/Mank-Spec/spec/expressions.md

 f(arg1, arg2, … argn)
 ```

 calls `f` with arguments `arg1, arg2, … argn`.
 The arguments must be [assignable](#assignability) to the parameter types of `F`.
 Arguments are evaluated in order (left to right) before the function is called.
-The type of the expression is the return type of `F`, and it's value is passed back to the caller when the function returns.
+The type of the expression is the return type of `F`, and its value is passed back to the caller when the function returns.

 If the return type of `F` is a [reference type](#reference-types), then the expression can be used as an lvalue.